-In [76, 77, 78, 79], a discrete time stochastic extension dtsPBC of finite PBC was presented.
+In [200, 201, 202, 204], we presented a discrete time stochastic extension dtsPBC of the algebra PBC.
 In dtsPBC, the residence time in the process states is geometrically distributed.
 A step operational semantics of dtsPBC was constructed via labeled probabilistic transition systems.
-Its denotational semantics was defined in terms of a subclass of labeled discrete time stochastic PNs (LDTSPNs), based on DTSPNs [67, 68] and called discrete time stochastic Petri boxes (dts-boxes).
+Its denotational semantics was defined in terms of a subclass of labeled discrete time stochastic PNs (LDTSPNs), based on DTSPNs [175, 176] and called discrete time stochastic Petri boxes (dts-boxes).
 The performance evaluation in dtsPBC is accomplished via the underlying discrete time Markov chains (DTMCs) of the algebraic processes.
 A variety of stochastic equivalences were proposed to identify stochastic processes with similar behaviour which are differentiated by the semantic equivalence.
 The interrelations of all the introduced equivalences were studied.
 Since dtsPBC has a discrete time semantics and geometrically distributed sojourn time in the process states, unlike sPBC with continuous time semantics and exponentially distributed delays, the calculi apply two different approaches to the stochastic extension of PBC, in spite of some similarity of their syntax and semantics inherited from PBC.
 The main advantage of dtsPBC is that concurrency is treated like in PBC having step semantics, whereas in sPBC parallelism is simulated by interleaving, obliging one to collect the information on causal independence of activities before constructing the semantics.

-In [81, 82, 83, 84, 85], we presented an enhanced calculus dtsiPBC, an extension with immediate multiactions of dtsPBC.
+In [209, 210, 211, 212, 213], an enhanced calculus dtsiPBC was proposed as an extension with immediate multiactions of dtsPBC.
 Immediate multiactions increase the specification capability: they can model logical conditions, probabilistic branching, instantaneous probabilistic choices and activities whose durations are negligible in comparison with those of others.
 They are also used to specify urgent activities and the ones that are not relevant for performance evaluation.
 Thus, immediate multiactions can be considered as a kind of instantaneous dynamic state adjustment and, in many cases, they result in a simpler and more clear system representation.
+The step operational semantics of dtsiPBC was constructed with the use of labeled probabilistic transition systems.
+Its denotational semantics was defined in terms of a subclass of labeled discrete time stochastic and immediate PNs (LDTSIPNs), based on the extension of DTSPNs [175, 176] with transition labeling and immediate transitions, called dtsi-boxes.
+The corresponding stochastic process, the underlying SMC, was constructed and investigated, with the purpose of performance evaluation.
+In addition, the alternative solution methods were developed, based on the underlying ordinary and reduced DTMCs.